Using the PyCharm & IntelliJ plugin

 PyCharm and IntelliJ use the same plugin.
 From here on, we'll refer to both editors as just “PyCharm”.
 In this article, you'll learn how to access all the features the PyCharm plugin has to offer.

-The only prerequisites are that you have Kite Engine running and the PyCharm plugin installed.
+Make sure you have PyCharm installed on your machine.
+The only prerequisites to running Kite on PyCharm are that you have Kite Engine running and the PyCharm plugin installed.
 If you don't have the PyCharm plugin installed, you can learn how to do so here.

 Note: If you installed the PyCharm plugin while PyCharm was already running, you'll need to restart PyCharm for the plugin to activate.